 Use a moss-killer product specifically designed for roofs.
 These products are usually available in liquid or powder form.
 Follow the manufacturer's instructions carefully to achieve optimal results without damaging the tiles.

-Once the moss killer has had sufficient time to work its magic (refer to the product guidelines), use a stiff bristle brush to scrub away the moss gently.
+Once the moss killer has had sufficient time to work its magic (refer to the product guidelines), use a stiff bristle brush to gently scrub away the moss.
 Start from the top of the roof and work your way down using vertical strokes.

 After scrubbing off the moss, rinse the roof thoroughly using a garden hose or pressure washer (set at low pressure).
 This step will help remove any remaining moss residue and ensure your roof is clean.

 To avoid future moss growth on your roof tiles, consider taking preventive measures such as trimming overhanging branches and ensuring proper ventilation in your attic space.
 Regular inspections and maintenance can also help identify potential moss growth early on.

 Furthermore, it is important to note that tackling heavy moss infestations may require professional assistance.
 If you are still trying to tackle the task yourself or have underlying issues with your roof, it is advisable to consult a qualified roofing specialist.